VirtoCommerce/vc-module-event-bus/docs/index.md

 ### Add event subscription
 As an API Client, I want to Add an Event Subscription, so that I can receive a set of the events in a particular Event Provider.

+!!! note
+    Need to create Azure Event Grid Topic and get `connection string` and `access key`.

 Endpoint: `/api/eventbus/subscriptions`